ctasada/stonks-overwatch/README.md

 - [ ] BUG: Calculated Cash Balance is 26 cents larger (see src/scripts/account_report.py)
 - [ ] Track https://github.com/chartjs/Chart.js/issues/11005
 - [ ] Review Portfolio growth.
 Indicates negative growth, which never really happened.
-- [ ] Show used Exchanges to help consolidating costs
-- [ ] Show Countries to help with the risk distribution
 - [ ] Some stocks (mainly Spanish) don't have Sector or other data.
 Find workaround
 - [ ] Fontawesome is replaceble by https://icons.getbootstrap.com